Program Overview

 There are two avenues for becoming a Community Engagement Scholar:

-- Current student applicants should have and maintain a 3.2 GPA and meet all course of study requirements.
+• Current student applicants should have and maintain a 3.2 GPA and meet all course of study requirements.
 Courses taken prior to acceptance to the Community Engagement Scholars course of study may meet requirements, contingent upon approval of the Faculty Review Board.

-- First year students may apply after completing one semester at UD.
+• First year students may apply after completing one semester at UD.

-- Sophomores may also apply in the fall.
+• Sophomores may apply in the fall.

 Course of Study Requirements